Arab Fund for Arts and Culture: Major achievements

-According to their webpage, AFAC has raised slightly more than USD 47 million and allocated almost USD 36 million (equal to 75%) as grants to projects from 2007 to 2021.
+According to their webpage, AFAC has raised slightly more than US$47 million and allocated almost US$36 million (equal to 75%) as grants to projects from 2007 to 2021.
 At the same time, they report to have received more than 15.000 applications.

 AFAC supports projects both by established and emerging artists mainly from the Arab world.
 As of 2022, regional projects have included Algeria, Bahrain, Comoros, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Palestine, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, United Arab Emirates, and Yemen.
 Emerging artists and women grantees have made up roughly 42% and 30% respectively, while around 27% of the projects have been implemented by institutions.

 AFAC donors and corporate sponsors include the Ford Foundation, Open Society Foundations, Magnum Foundation, Andrew Mellon Foundation, Boghossian Foundation, Prince Claus Fund and others.
-In 2020, Netflix and AFAC started their Hardship Fund for filmmaking in Lebanon, valued at USD 100 million and from 2021 onwards, another partnership between AFAC and the Netflix Fund for Creative Equity in the Arab world, valued at USD 250.000, announced financial support to women filmmakers in the Arab world.
+In 2020, Netflix and AFAC started their Hardship Fund for filmmaking in Lebanon, valued at US$100 million and from 2021 onwards, another partnership between AFAC and the Netflix Fund for Creative Equity in the Arab world, valued at US$250.000, announced financial support to women filmmakers in the Arab world.

 Grants from AFAC have helped Arab filmmakers participate in international festivals such as the Berlin Film Festival and Cannes Film Festival.
 Two of the program's documentary films were nominated for an Academy Award, and another two won the World Documentary Grand Jury Prize of the Sundance Film Festival.
 Further, grantees of its Arab Documentary Photography Program won the World Press Photo Contest Open Format (Africa) and the Premis Mediterrani Albert Camus Incipiens Award.

 In the summer of 2020, AFAC and Culture Resource organization Al-Mawred al-Thaqafi created the Lebanon Solidarity Fund to support artists and cultural workers affected by the Lebanese liquidity crisis and the 2020 Beirut explosion which also affected AFAC's offices.
 In May 2022, Aflamuna (Our films), a free regional film streaming service founded during COVID lockdown began streaming a selection of 15 feature films from the 154 films AFAC has supported over the years.

 In September 2022, AFAC published a needs assessment report on the status of cultural and creative industries (CCI) in Yemen, prepared in collaboration with UNESCO.
 The report focused on the current socio-political and economic context of CCI in Hadramout, Aden, Sana’a, and the Yemeni diaspora.
 Additionally, it presented general insight on CCI during the ongoing crises across the Arab region.